camdenkr/CI-for-UKL/README.md

 ## 6. Release Planning:
 ** **
-Release #1: (Due 10/1?)
+Release #1: (Due 10/1)
 Github Action to run a workflow that compiles the UKL repository, glibc, gcc and other dependencies whenever there is a push or a pull request to the UKL repository and return the workflow status to the user, which can be success if the patch pushed introduced no failures or a failure status if the patch caused the repository not to compile.

 Release #2:
 Launching a QEMU instance through a boot script with the compiled UKL as the kernel and testing that it boots correctly.
-Currently, the plan is to use the qemu-sanity-check tool (developed by Richard Jones). https://people.redhat.com/~rjones/qemu-sanity-check/
+Currently, the plan is to use the [qemu-sanity-check tool](https://people.redhat.com/~rjones/qemu-sanity-check/) (developed by Richard Jones).

 Release #3:
 Successfully create (or replicate) a battery of system tests to ensure that the UKL behaves as expected while running in QEMU.
 Develop shell scripts to compare the output of the system tests to the expected output results.
 If they are not as expected, the Github Action should fail.